 At this moment in time my one steel would be A2.
 I like the performance of it both as a steel used for EDC and bushcrafting.
 It works well in any grind, helping a knife design excel.
 It has great edge holding ability while maintaining flexibility and user friendly sharpening.

-So, here are the results of our unimpeachable evidence.
+What is the best knife steel?
+Here are the results of our unimpeachable scientific survey.

 So, do we call A2 the winner?
-Best steel of all time?
+Best knife steel of all time?

 Well, maybe we didn’t actually learn anything, but it was fun, wasn’t it!?